 Connecting to a Windows VM via PowerShell

-status over PSRP.
-Some time may be required to initialize all the services after the VM starts.
-If there is a connection error, retry after a few minutes.
+status via PSRP.
+It may take some time for all services to initialize after the VM starts.
+If you get a connection error, try again in a few minutes.

-Virtual machine security groups must allow incoming TCP traffic to port 5986.
+VM security groups must allow incoming TCP traffic on port 5986.

-To do this, specify its public IP address or fully qualified domain name (Fully Qualified Domain Name, FQDN
+To connect via PSRP, specify the public IP address or fully qualified domain name (FQDN

 -